 Howard is on the boards of The Pittsburgh Foundation, the Housing Alliance of Pennsylvania, the Mount Ararat Baptist Church Community Activity Center, the Howard Hanna Free Care Fund Foundation and the Pennsylvania Economic Development Financing Authority, where he received a gubernatorial appointment to the board from former Pennsylvania Governor Tom Corbett.
 He is on PNC Bank’s Community Development Advisory Board and Carlow University’s President’s Advisory Council.
-Howard is a member of the Operational Committee of the Pennsylvania Community Development Bank and a member of The Pennsylvania Society.
+Howard is a member of the Operational Committee of the Pennsylvania Community Development Bank.
 In 2017, he received a national appointment to the Consumer Financial Protection Bureau's Consumer Advisory Board in Washington, DC.
 Howard is a former board member and was Chairman of the Policy Committee of The Pennsylvania Housing Finance Agency; which also included a gubernatorial appointment from former Pennsylvania Governor Ed Rendell.

 He holds an Associate in Science degree in Financial Services, with emphasis on Finance, Insurance & Real Estate from Community College of Allegheny County, a Bachelor of Arts in Business Communication from Carlow University, an MBA from Point Park University, a Master’s degree in Public Management from Carnegie Mellon University’s H. John Heinz, III School of Public Management and a Doctor of Science degree in Information Systems and Communications from Robert Morris University (RMU).